Taraxacus/pmd/readme.md

 However the "player" can't actually _play_.

 The programm `main02.py` is a rewritten version of `main01.py` that is aimed at more general tilesheets.
+It will do roughly the same as `main01.py`.
+The legend files (LEG files) of the tile sheets will be used to locate the different tiles on the tile sheet.
+The player can now navigate the map but this isn't animated.
+Also, the player can currently walk through walls.

+Internally, Level.render
-It will do roughtly the same as `main01.py` except for showing the inactive player but will try to read the LEG file of the given tile sheet PNG.
-The LEG file gives more exact information on where the different tiles are located on the tile sheet.
-Internally Level.render now returns a PyGame surface instead of blitting the map directly onto the screen.
+now returns a PyGame surface instead of blitting the map directly onto the screen.
 Also, the code has been commented for better readability.
 Further commenting is planned.
+The code around the player is still very provisional.

 ## Installation

 This programm was tested on Linux (Arch Linux at 2017-04-06) and Windows 7 using Python 3.6.0.
 If you want to run these programms on your system, download them or clone them using git.
-You need:
+You need

-* Python 3.5 or higher
+* Python 3.5 or higher and
-* The Python modules `pygame` and `easygui`
+* The Python modules `pygame` and, optionally, `easygui`

 On the Python version: Some of the syntax used here require at least Python 3.5.